May Minamahal (film)

-May Minamahal (English: 'Loving Someone') is a 1993 Filipino romantic comedy-drama film written and directed by Jose Javier Reyes.
-It is the first romantic drama film produced by Star Cinema, and its third film overall.
-Starring Aga Muhlach and Aiko Melendez in their first film together in leading roles, the film revolves around the romance between a young man who is the only son of an all-female family and a young girl who is the only daughter of an all-male family.
+May Minamahal (English: Loving Someone) is a 1993 Filipino romantic comedy-drama film written and directed by Jose Javier Reyes.
+Starring Aga Muhlach and Aiko Melendez in their first film together in leading roles, the film revolves around the romance between a young man, the only son of an all-female family, and a young girl, the only daughter of an all-male family.
 It also stars Boots Anson-Roa, Ronaldo Valdez, Claudine Barretto, Agot Isidro, Nikka Valencia, John Estrada, Aljon Jimenez, and Ogie Diaz.

-Produced and distributed by Star Cinema, the film was theatrically released on December 25, 1993, as one of the entries for the 19th Metro Manila Film Festival, where it won nine awards out of 19 nominations including Best Director, Best Actor, Best Supporting Actor, and Best Screenplay.
+A first romantic drama film and third film overall produced by Star Cinema, it was theatrically released on December 25, 1993, as one of the entries for the 19th Metro Manila Film Festival, where it won nine awards out of 19 nominations, including Best Director, Best Actor, Best Supporting Actor, and Best Screenplay.
 The film became a box office hit and received acclaim from critics and various award-giving organizations.

 In 2007, it was adapted into a television series of the same name by ABS-CBN as the third installment of Sineserye Presents.
 In 2018, the film was digitally restored and remastered in 4K high definition by ABS-CBN Film Restoration and L'Immagine Ritrovata.
-It was released on February 21, 2018, on cinema and December 1, 2019, on free-to-air television through the Restored Classics banner of ABS-CBN's Sunday late-night special presentation block Sunday's Best.

-Synopsis

-May Minamahal tells the story of a romance between Carlitos Tagle, the only son of an all-female family, and Monica Fernandez, the only daughter of an all-male family as they faced many challenges during their relationships like the rift between Carlitos and his family for a girl, an argument regarding disapproval of Monica's influence over Carlitos by his family, and the responsibilities and obligations of Carlitos from both home and work where he has no allotted time for himself.
-The film highlights the romantic relationship faced with numerous problems to solve.